Arif Zaman

-Arif Zaman is a Pakistani mathematician, academic scientist, and a retired professor of Statistics and Mathematics from Syed Babar Ali School of Science and Engineering, Lahore University of Management Sciences (LUMS), Lahore, Pakistan.
-Before joining LUMS in 1994, he also served in the Statistics Department at Purdue University and at Florida State University.
+Arif Zaman is a Pakistani mathematician and retired professor of Statistics and Mathematics at the Syed Babar Ali School of Science and Engineering, Lahore University of Management Sciences (LUMS) in Lahore, Pakistan, where he served from 1994 to 2017.
+He is known for his contributions to pseudorandom number generation, particularly the co-development of add-with-carry and subtract-with-borrow generators with George Marsaglia.
+His doctoral dissertation, supervised by Persi Diaconis, was titled Finite Forms of de Finetti's Theorem for Markov Chains.
+Before joining LUMS, he served in the Statistics departments at Purdue University and Florida State University.

+Early life and education

 Zaman attended Harvey Mudd College, where he completed his B.S. in Mathematics in 1976.
 He received an M.A. in Applied Mathematics in 1977 at the Claremont Graduate School, and his PhD in Statistics at Stanford University in 1981.
-In his doctoral thesis, he studied de Finetti's theorem and its possible turn out in Markov chain.
 His dissertation was supervised by Persi Diaconis.